carlastabile/advent-of-code/README.md

-# Advent of Code 2020
+# Advent of Code

-First time ever doing an advent of code.
+First time ever doing an advent of code was 2020.
 Initially I started using python3 but then switched to ruby because ruby is life.

+For 2021 I'll try again with python3!
+Fingers crossed 🤞🏼

-Each folder contains the challenge of a day and my answer.
+Each folder contains a year and each year the challenge of a day and my answer.

 I usually start with a naive answer and try to iterate over it to improve.
 Nonetheless, I can't promess I iterated over all of them :D